pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-part1.rst

 are just given for demonstration purposes here --- in fact a periodic box from :math:`-\pi` to :math:`-\pi` in all three directions is the default.
-In this run, for reproducibility, we use a random number generator from the Numerical Recipes :cite:`NR`, rather than the compiler's built-in generator.
+In this run, for reproducibility, we use a random number generator from the Numerical Recipes [NR]_, rather than the compiler's built-in generator.
 The adiabatic index :math:`\gamma` is set explicitly to :math:`1` (the default would have been 5/3) to achieve an isothermal equation of state.